kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-music-setup.md

 {% endhighlight %}
 </div>

 After Bento starts, it will display ports you will need to complete this tutorial.
-You will need the MapReduce JobTracker webapp ([http://localhost:50030](http://localhost:50030) by default), HDFS NameNode port (8020 by default) and the Zookeeper client port (2181 by default).
+It will be useful to know the address of the MapReduce JobTracker webapp ([http://localhost:50030](http://localhost:50030) by default) while working through this tutorial.

 ### Set your environment variables
-If your HDFS NameNode port or Zookeeper client port are not the default values, change them to the appropriate values when running the code below.
+It will be useful to define an environment variable named `KIJI` that holds a Kiji URI to the Kiji instance we'll use during this tutorial.

 <div class="userinput">
 {% highlight bash %}
-export HDFS_ROOT=hdfs://localhost:8020
-export KIJI=kiji://localhost:2181/kiji_music
+export KIJI=kiji://.env/kiji_music
 {% endhighlight %}
 </div>